kavitharaju/Malayalam-Morpheme-Splitter/Readme.md

 ```

 ## Functions
-read_all_examples() : Reads all the examples from the DB and returns them as a dictionary.

-morph_analysis(sentence) : This function takes a string as input and returns a list containing segmentations.
+* morph_analysis(sentence) : This function takes a string as input and returns a list containing segmentations.

+Users can control or change the behaviour of the morpheme splitter.
+If you notice a certain kind of word is not split correctly, or a whord that should not be split is split, those can be fixed by adding data to the system userself:

+* read_all_examples() : Reads all the examples from the DB and returns them as a dictionary.
+This can be used to examine the current rules.

-db_entry(inp) : This function takes a dictionary as input and adds it to the DB.
+* db_entry(inp) : This function takes a dictionary as input and adds it to the DB.
+Adding a new example will let the system learn that pattern and treat similar words in the way it i split in the given example.

-root_word_entry(word) : This function take a string as input and adds it to DB.
+* root_word_entry(word) : This function take a string as input and adds it to DB.
+A word which you think shpuld not be split, can be added here.